Skip links and keyboard navigation

 Content can be captured before or after it is published.

-• After–this will depend on the social media platform and how you want to manage the records.
+• After–this will depend on the social media platform and how you want to manage the public records.

 Note: You may need to capture afterwards if you need or want to preserve comments and other responses.